akerestecioglu/proj201_text_labelling/readme.md

 ##### get_usernames(file_name)

 This function reads the input file that stores information on users and returns a list of usernames.
-The purpose of the function is to feed other functions, i.e. it does not have a functionality alone.
+The purpose of the function is to feed other functions, i.e. it does not have functionality alone.

 ##### distribute_sentences(file_name, db_name, usernames, sents_per_student, students_per_sent)
-The function creates a jsonl file for each user which consists of the examples assigned to him/her.
+The function creates a JSONL file for each user which consists of the examples assigned to him/her.

 _Parameters:_

 file_name: The path of the file in which the examples are stored.
-It should be in jsonl format so that it is compatible with Prodigy.
+It should be in JSONL format so that it is compatible with Prodigy.

 db_name: The name of the database that will store the annotations.